kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 **Default Order**: The producer's preferred order of the groups within the subscription: none (0), ascending (1), or descending (2).

-# Data Streams
+# Data Messages
-Unidirectional streams are used for data, with the exception of FETCH because I'm still unsure.
+Unidirectional streams are used for data... with the exception of FETCH for now.

 |------|-----------|-------
 | ID   | Type      | Role |